awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 ------

-   The following example creates an association that runs on instances tagged with a specific instance id\.
-The association uses the SSM Agent document to update SSM Agent on the targeted instances once when the change calendar is open\.
+   The following example creates an association that runs on nodes tagged with a specific node id\.
+The association uses the SSM Agent document to update SSM Agent on the targeted nodes once when the change calendar is open\.
 The association checks the calendar state when it runs\.
 If the calendar is closed at launch time and the association is only run once, it won't run again because the association run window has passed\.
 If the calendar is open, the association runs accordingly\.
 **Note**
-If you add new instances to the tags or resource groups that an association acts on when the change calendar is closed, the association is applied to those instances once the change calendar opens\.
+If you add new nodes to the tags or resource groups that an association acts on when the change calendar is closed, the association is applied to those nodes once the change calendar opens\.

 ------
 #### [ Linux & macOS ]